Sw3d15h-F1s4/nixos/README.md

  - EmergentMind
  - Wil Taylor
  - [fentas/nixos](https://github.com/fentas/nixos) very cool love to see it :)
+ - Misterio77 for lots of neat nix functions and techniques. very cool.

 Suggestions are always welcome!
 Feel free to open an issue to ask questions too, but beware I am a linux noob.